 As a persecutor of Christ and His followers, Saul was confronted with a life-changing decision, revelation of God’s light, and a fast while traveling the Damascus road.
 After being struck down by God, Saul was blind for three days.
 He “neither ate nor drank” for three days (Acts 9:9).

 Can you imagine how Saul felt in those moments?
 He had dedicated his life to persecuting Christians.
 He must have been shocked and confused about Christ…and what all of this meant for his future.
 It was only after he went without eating and drinking that he saw the light.
 God sent a man named Ananias to the house where Saul was.
 Ananias came with a message from God for Saul.
 He laid his hands on Saul and Saul the persecutor became Paul the apostle.

 Paul previously had a misconception about God.
 He saw a narrow, Jewish God.
 He didn’t understand God’s love for the world.
 He was going down the wrong highway to Damascus.
 Everything changed when he met Jesus.
 And the change took place through three days of fasting.
 During this time Paul rethought his views of God and Jesus.
 God gave him the foundation and theology of the New Testament.

 The Saint Paul fast is for gaining insight and wisdom.
 It is for those times when we face major decisions.
 Like Paul, we may feel in the dark, confused and uncertain.
 During the Saint Paul Fast, we target our choices and decisions.
-The following steps from Fasting for a Spiritual Breakthrough [Affiliate Link], by Elmer Towns will help you as you target these decisions during your fast.
+The following steps, taken from Fasting for Spiritual Breakthrough by Elmer Towns, will help you as you target these decisions during your fast.

 1. Make Time to Listen for Jesus’ Voice